ARM-software/EndpointAI/Kernels/Research/Arm-2D/README.md

 On the other hand, seemingly complicated graphical interfaces often only require simple texture paving.
 Even the so-called transparency effects are not unaffordable for microcontrollers that often run under tens of MHz or even hundreds of MHz.

 Technologies used for 2D graphics have been matured as early as the era of 8-bit Gaming Console.
-As 8-bit 6502 can achieve fancy graphics effects, why can't the most advanced Cortex-M processor of the day?
+Since 8-bit 6502 can achieve fancy graphics effects, why can't the most advanced Cortex-M processor of the day?

 **Figure 1-1  2D Technologies used in Super-Mario-Brothers on NES**